 We try to think about the safety and security of your financial information even more than you do.

 Client confidentiality has long been paramount at Brown Advisory.
-So as new Internet-based risks emerge that threaten your privacy and data security, we are deploying a constantly evolving suite of countermeasures to protect you.
+As new internet-based risks emerge that threaten your privacy and data security, we are deploying a constantly evolving suite of countermeasures to protect you.

 Confidentiality and Privacy